Fearless Defenders: Plot

-During the Infinity event, Ren Kimura, a dancer living in New York City, is exposed to the Terrigen Mist, causing the dormant Inhuman genes in her DNA to awaken.
+During the Infinity event, Ren Kimura, a dancer living in New York City, is exposed to Terrigen Mist, causing the dormant Inhuman genes in her DNA to awaken.
 Meanwhile, the Wardogs of Thanos comb through the city, exterminating newly formed Inhumans, but are stopped by Caroline and her Doom Maidens, who seek the new Inhumans for their own purposes.
 Ren is rescued by the Fearless Defenders, but are cornered by the Doom Maidens.
 When the fight is over, Ren joins the Fearless Defenders as they push through the city and search for Ren's parents.

 Hippolyta invites the Fearless Defenders to New Amazonia for some rest and relaxation.
 There, Hippolyta explains that she has been charged by the Death-Lords to rebuild the ranks of the Amazons in exchange for her resurrection.
-The following morning, New Amazonia is attacked by Aradnea, Echidna, and Echidna's sea-monsters on-orders from Caroline Le Fey.
+The following morning, New Amazonia is attacked by Aradnea, Echidna, and Echidna's sea-monsters on orders from Caroline Le Fey.
 After the monsters are defeated, Caroline reveals that the attack was a test and offers to become the Amazons' queen.

 In Los Angeles, Misty recruits Frankie Raye for a mission to put an end to the Doom Maidens once-and-for-all.
 The Fearless Defenders find the Doom Maidens in the final stages of a ritual to grant Caroline the powers that she has been craving.
 In the subsequent battle, the Fearless Defenders defeat the Doom Maidens while Frankie siphons the energy from the ritual before Caroline can complete her transformation.
-However, Caroline still manages to succeed in the secondary ritual of restoring her mother, Morgana le Fey.
+However, Caroline still manages to succeed in the secondary ritual of restoring Morgan le Fey.